Preventing Sikhs from growing beards is not religious freedom

 SGPC’s Firm Stand Against the Beard Ban

-In a formal letter addressed to India’s External Affairs Minister S. Jaishankar, SGPC President Dhami appealed to the Indian government to intervene and raise this issue diplomatically with the US government.
-Dhami emphasized that Sikhs serving in the US Army have fulfilled their duties with utmost dedication and integrity.
-Therefore, restricting their right to keep beards—a central tenet of Sikh faith—is illogical and unjust.
+SGPC President Dhami, in a formal letter to India’s External Affairs Minister S. Jaishankar, appealed to the Indian government to raise the matter diplomatically with the US government.
+Dhami said that Sikhs in the US Army have served with “the highest level of integrity and dedication.”
+So to deny them the right to grow beards, which is a fundamental tenet of the Sikh faith, is unreasonable and unfair.

-Dhami highlighted that uncut hair (kesh) and beards are sacred symbols of Sikhism, representing an unwavering commitment to the teachings of the Sikh Gurus.
-This religious mandate is not merely a cultural preference but a core spiritual obligation enshrined in Sikh identity.
-To forcibly impose grooming standards that conflict with these religious beliefs is a direct threat to the fundamental right of religious expression.(Preventing Sikhs from growing beards is not religious freedom)
+Dhami said uncut hair (kesh) and beards are sacred symbols of Sikhism that reflect a lifelong commitment to the teachings of the Sikh Gurus.
+This is not simply a cultural preference but a basic spiritual requirement intrinsic to Sikh identity.
+The direct threat to fundamental religious expression is the imposition of grooming standards that are diametrically opposed to these religious beliefs.
+Forbidding Sikhs from having beards is not religious freedom.

 The Significance of Beards in Sikhism

-For Sikhs, maintaining unshorn hair and beards is a visible affirmation of faith that dates back to the founding principles of Sikhism in the 15th century.
-The practice symbolizes spiritual discipline, equality, and respect for the perfection of God’s creation.
-It fosters a sense of identity and belonging within the Sikh community and serves as a daily reminder of their vows and values.
+The uncut hair and beards are a visible affirmation of faith for Sikhs that dates from the founding principles of Sikhism in the 15th century.
+The practice is symbolic of spiritual discipline and equality and worship of the perfection of God’s creation.
+It gives a sense of identity and belonging in the Sikh community and it is a constant reminder of their vows and values.

 #military-beard-ban-sikh-religious-rights/sbkinews.in